suoapvs/NTC_Thermistor/README.md

     */
     NTC_Thermistor thermistor(pin, R0, Rn, Tn, B);

-    // or
-    /**
-    	READINGS_NUMBER - How many readings are taken to determine a mean temperature.
-The more values, the longer a calibration is performed, but the readings will be more accurate.
-    	DELAY_TIME - Delay time between a temperature readings (ms).
-    */
-    NTC_Thermistor thermistor(
-		pin, R0, Rn, Tn, B,
-		READINGS_NUMBER, DELAY_TIME
-	);

     // Read a temperature in Celsius.
     double celsius = thermistor.readCelsius();
     // Read a temperature in Kelvin.